 II) Long term vs. Short term goals- If you are thinking long term it means coming to the realization that ranking algorithms change all the time and backlinks are not enough to stay in the game for the long-haul.
 With content, you will have something that search engines can serve to users years to come.

 III) Time / Resources – The one thing about content marketing is that for a brand it will require a very hands-on approach.
 You have to not only tailor website content but develop a content calendar as well.
 It also involves investing long hours coming up with engaging content as well as patience in the process before seeing results.
 Backlinks on the other hand are easier to build as you just have to reach out to a few webmasters and request some linkbacks.

+Our final thoughts.
 Good marketing is a mix of both worlds.
 When you need to speed up your SEO game, quality backlinks will come in handy.
 However, focusing all your efforts on building kickass content will give you authority status in your niche, something that will drive traffic for years to come.
 So don’t keep running on the same treadmill year after year and not allow yourself to experiment.
 Go outside your comfort zone and borrow tips from the above strategies and trust us, you’ll see results in no time!
 Good luck!